mig07/FLOWViZ/README.md

 docker network inspect flowviz-docker-network
 ```

-Or, simply copy the result of this command:
+Or, simply copy the result of this command (you may need to **reset the container** for this command to work):

 ```sh
 docker inspect -f '{{with index .NetworkSettings.Networks "flowviz-network-docker"}}{{.IPAddress}}{{end}}' mongodb